patrickallaert/php-saml/README.md

  * `formatSPKey` - Formats the SP private key.
  * `getErrors` - Returns an array with the errors, the array is empty when the settings is ok.
- * `getLastErrorReason` - Returns the reason of the last error
+ * `getLastErrorException` - Returns the exception related to the last error
  * `getBaseURL` -  Returns the baseurl set on the settings if any.
  * `setBaseURL` - Set a baseurl value
  * `setStrict` - Activates or deactivates the strict mode.